olehmell/olehmell/README.md

+My name is Oleh and I'm Ful Stack Dev on blockchain startup [Subsocial](https://subsocial.network).

+I'm a bachelor of Computer engineering, finished the Computer systems and networks education program.
+Now I'm studying for a master's degree in a field of Cybersecurity.

-I am a Bachelor of Computer Engineering and start education as the master of Management of cybersecurity.
-Former Lead Developer Student Club of the National Aviation University of Ukraine, and a Full Stack JS developer.
+Also I'm Former Lead Developer Student Club of the National Aviation University of Ukraine, and a Full Stack JS developer.

 Now I am developing a [Subsocial](https://subsocial.network) (open platform for decentralized social networks and marketplaces on Substrate blockchain framework) and [SubId](https://sub.id) (wallet info for your favorite Dotsama cryptocurrencies).